|

 While Bologna is a relatively compact city where you could probably see the highlights in a day, that’s not really the vibe that we think Bologna brings to the table as Italian cities go.

-We think 2 days in Bologna is a good balance between spending enough time to really get to know the city and making sure you’re making the most of your time in Italy.
+We think two days is a good balance between spending enough time to really get to know the city and making sure you’re making the most of your time in Italy.

 There are also some great day trips deeper into Emilia-Romagna like Parma and Modena, that are worth an extra day on your itinerary if you have the time.